 Give up smoking

-According to the Raynaud’s & Scleroderma Association, smoking just one cigarette can reduce your body temperature by one degree during a 20-minute period.
+According to Scleroderma & Raynaud’s UK, smoking constricts blood vessels and is a potential cause of Raynaud’s (xi).
 Quitting, on the other hand, will help to improve your circulation and improve your symptoms.
 That’s because tobacco makes your blood vessels constrict, which reduces the blood flow to your extremities.
 If you need help with giving up, there are stop smoking aids such as patches, lozenges and gum that could help you stay smoke free.

 Get advice on medicines